How to Collect User Feedback Without Annoying Your Users

 The fastest way to get more high-quality feedback is to show users that you act on the feedback you already have.
 When you mark a feature as Shipped, Peeqback automatically notifies every user who upvoted or subscribed to that request.

 This single action does three things at once: it rewards users who participated, reinforces that your feedback program is worth engaging with, and generates goodwill that translates into retention.
-Teams that close the loop consistently report 2–3× higher engagement on their feedback boards within 60 days.
+According to Intercom's research, teams that close the loop consistently see 2-3x higher engagement on their feedback boards within 60 days.

 - Don't promise timelines.
 Mark items as "Planned" only when you've genuinely committed.
 False promises destroy trust faster than silence.